kanokidotorg/kanoki-blog/_posts/2022/06/2022-06-09-How-to-build-tensorflow-dataset-from-MNIST-csv-dataset-using-Image-dataset-from-directory-function.md

 ---
-title: "Image dataset from directory in Tensorflow"
+title: "How to build tensorflow dataset from MNIST csv dataset using Image dataset from directory  function"
 date: "2022-06-09"
 categories: [ tensorflow, python, google-colab]
 tags: [ tensorflow, python,  google-colab]